epadam/system/README.md

 streamlit or simple frontend as demo

-annotate your data -> trigger retraining -> deploy the service again
+annotate your data -> trigger retraining -> evaluation -> deploy the service again